martinkirch/CloudBox/ROADMAP.md

 ### O.2 : improved importation tool

+done:

+* nicer URLs
+* add more ID3 tags to our documents

+todo:

 * Select multiple files (or folders)
-* Parse all ID3 tags available
-* Extract the cover image
+* Display the album title & song cover
+* index more search fields

 ### Targeting 1.0

 * Artists and albums listings - filter by name and style